ScotGovAnalysis/poverty-publications/README.md

 ### Rmd files

-These will be compiled into html pages.
+These will be compiled into seven html pages.

 * index.Rmd
 * \_poverty_chapters/\_chapter01.Rmd